 Once you have submitted your application, it will take us up to 1 working day to carry out an initial review of your application to give you an initial decision in principle.

 If your application meets our criteria we will put it live on the site for lenders to bid, otherwise we may ask for additional information.
 The auction process is currently estimated to take between 7-28 days, depending on the appetite to lend from our lenders.

 Yes.
 There are no fees for this, other than the interest accrued in the month of early repayment.

 Our fee is 5% of the loan amount.
 Additional charges may apply to cover administration costs for certain types of security offered.

 At our discretion, we may allow businesses to increase or decrease their funding requests during the application process.

-If at any time you become unsure as to whether you will be able to make a repayment on time to your lenders, you must contact us so that we can work with you, and help you meet your repayment obligations.
+Failure to make a repayment on time may result in penalty charges.
+Please see our Business loan terms for more information.
 If you fail to inform us of the fact that you are likely to miss a payment to any lender, we will contact you after this repayment has been missed to discuss why it has been missed.
 We will then discuss setting new terms which you may be better able to meet and which the lender agrees to.

 Whilst it is not necessary for your business to own assets in order to qualify for a loan, many lenders tend to favour those loan applications that offer security against the loan.

 Receive a decision within 1 working day where possible.
 Send us all the information and we’ll personally review and process it quickly for you.